Dental Implants Midland

 What Are Dental Implants?

 Dental implants are comprised of three main parts: an implant post, an abutment, and a final restoration.
-The small, screw-shaped implant post is inserted directly into the jawbone to replace the roots of the missing tooth.
-Dental implants are generally constructed from a biocompatible material called titanium, which allows it to fuse with natural bone and gum tissue to essentially become part of your jaw.
-Not only does this provide a reliable and strong foundation for the replacement tooth, but it stimulates blood flow in the jawbone to keep it strong and healthy, just like a natural tooth.
-Depending on how many teeth you’re missing, an abutment is used to secure a crown, bridge, or denture to one or more dental implants.
-Replacing teeth from the roots up gives you a smile that looks, feels, and functions just like natural, which is why dental implants are widely considered to be the gold standard of tooth replacement.
+The small, screw-shaped implant post is inserted directly into the jawbone to replace the root of the missing tooth.
+We utilize dental implants that are constructed from reliable, biocompatible materials like titanium and zirconia, which allows them to fuse with natural bone and gum tissue to essentially become part of your jaw.
+Not only does this provide a reliable and strong foundation for the replacement tooth, but it also stimulates blood flow in the jawbone to keep it strong and healthy, just like a natural tooth.

-4 Step Dental Implant Process
+The 4-Step Dental Implant Process

 Out of the many treatments available in dentistry, dental implants are among the most complex.
 However, here at Boyles General Dentistry & Implant Center, we specialize in this treatment and handle every step of the process.
 In other words, you don’t have to worry about seeing specialists in a strange office; you can continue to enjoy outstanding service from a team you already trust.
-Getting implants consists of four basic steps: consultation, placement osseointegration, and restoration.
+Getting implants consists of four basic steps: consultation, placement, osseointegration, and restoration.

 Initial Dental Implant Consultation